European royalty gathered in Windsor on Monday for a lavish Order of the Garter Ceremony.

 According to protocol, it is only necessary for one curtsy to be done when meeting the monarch, so the Duchess would have curtsied to Letizia earlier that morning.

 Kate has come under criticism on social media at the event, with some Twitter users interpreting Catherine's behavior as 'rude'.

 Body language Judi James suggests that Catherine was distracted during her meeting with Queen Letizia, which could have been mistaken for rudeness.
 She told Cosmopolitan, "A clue that all might not be as it seems in terms of any hints of slight awkwardness might come from the fact that Kate appears to dislike carriage rides because they cause her motion sickness,” Judi said.
 "Her body language reflected tension during the ride at the Trooping of the Colour and this could be a similar problem for her here."

 Both women looked very stylish for the important event.
 Queen Letizia wore an elegant white midi dress with a black pattern.
 A simple black purse and elegant fascinator accompanied her Cherubina high-necked dress.

 Kate wore a chic white Catherine Walker coat and a matching black hat by Lock and Co.

-The Order of the Garter service was founded in 1348, and includes an annual iconic Garter Day procession, where the Queen dons majestic velvet robes, plumed hats and grand insignia.
-It is a traditional ceremony which honours 24 knights to recognise their contribution to public life.
+The Order of the Garter service was founded in 1348 and includes an annual iconic Garter Day procession, where the Queen dons majestic velvet robes, plumed hats, and grand insignia.
+The traditional ceremony honors 24 knights to recognize their contribution to public life.